cawhitman/CyberSniffer/README.md

 # Honeypot
-Capture and store cyber attacks.
+detect, capture, and record cyber attacks as they happen.